DeanoBurrito/northport/docs/kernel/SystemCallList.md

 ## 0x45 - WriteToIpcStream

 ## 0x46 - CreateMailbox
 Creates an IPC mailbox with the requested flags.
-For each mail that is received the process will be noticified by an `IncomingMail` event.
+For each mail that is received the process will be notified by an `IncomingMail` event.

 ### Args:
 - `arg0`: pointer to a c-string with the requested mailbox name.